kugelrund/Speed-Outcast/Posto-Stuff-ReadmePLZ.txt

 In DEBUG, the game is way less permissing and throw errors often.
 But in RELEASE ?
 It seems plyable, I will do a full playthrought to confirm that.

-I tried to do entire playthought, here is a list of softlock I had (stopped at topside) :
+I DID an entire playthought without ATST, and a max of 10 random unique NPC, here is a list of softlock I had  :
+Chicken robots are really too big, I think we should make them spawn naturally and not randomly.
 - Two or more NPC spawn location being too close is a problem, if for exemple ATSTs tried to spawn, only one will THEN the other when there is enough space
-- kejim_base : the NPC that spawned behind the door could'nt spawn, it was a big droid.
+- kejim_base : the NPC that spawned behind the door couldn't spawn, it was a big droid and Reelo.
 Making it impossible for the cutscene to execute
 - artus_detention :
 NPC will NOT respect that truce when the guard is activated, not really a softlock but careful.
 Also, any NPC can trigger the guard, not only Kyle.
 The guard being too big will not work.